Brown Technology Innovations Advisory Board

 Jin is a graduate of Harvard University and currently serves as an executive in residence at Johns Hopkins Medicine and an innovation fellows technical advisor to the U.S. Department of Health and Human Services.

-Annie joined Omega Funds in 2015.
+Annie joined Cure Ventures in 2023.
 She focuses on private company investing, particularly in the areas of oncology, autoimmune and inflammatory diseases and technology platforms.
 She previously served as a Director on the board of Trevi Therapeutics (NASDAQ:TRVI) and as an Observer on the board of Checkmate Pharmaceuticals (NASDAQ:CMPI).

 Prior to joining Omega, Annie spent three years at MIT’s Technology Licensing Office as a licensing associate and associate licensing officer, where she managed a portfolio of drug delivery and biotechnology inventions.
 Annie also worked as an independent consultant for Nelsen Biomedical, where she performed market analyses and advised clients on partnering and market entry strategies.
 Annie earned her PhD in Biomedical Engineering from the University of Michigan and a BS in Biomedical Engineering from the University of Virginia.